-Homeplex Mortgage Investments Corporation, a Maryland Corporation (the Company) seeks to generate income primarily through the origination or acquisition of mortgage loans and mortgage certificates and the acquisition of mortgage interests in or from entities which own and finance mortgage loans and mortgage certificates.
-As described in Notes 2, 3 and 4, the Company has purchased interests in mortgage certificates securing collateralized mortgage obligations (CMOs), interests relating to mortgage participation certificates (MPCs) (collectively Mortgage Interests) and funded certain mortgage receivables.
+Homeplex Mortgage Investments Corporation, a Maryland Corporation (the Company) commenced operations in July 1988.
+As described in Notes 2, 3 and 4, the Company has purchased interests in mortgage certificates securing collateralized mortgage obligations (CMOs), interests relating to mortgage participation certificates (MPCs) (collectively Mortgage Interests).
+Since December 1993, the Company has originated four real estate loans secured by various First Deeds of Trust on real properties located in Arizona (see Note 2).

 The accompanying interim financial statements do not include all of the information and disclosures generally required for annual financial statements.
 In the opinion of management, however, all adjustments (consisting of normal recurring adjustments) considered necessary for a fair presentation have been included.
-Operating results for the three months ended March 31, 1994 and 1993 are not necessarily indicative of the results that may be expected for the entire year.
-These financial statements and notes thereto.
+Operating results for the three and six months ended June 30, 1994 and 1993 are not necessarily indicative of the results that may be expected for the entire year.
+These financial statements should be read in conjunction with the December 31, 1993 financial statements and notes thereto.